-Well, it’s because, you know… If you let a computer scientist, which is me, if you put him or her in charge of branding, you’re going to run into problems.
-So, I think, Aristo and Euclid are what we started with and those were, kind of, you know, roughly analogous.
+Well, it's because, you know, if you let a computer scientist, which is me, if you put him or her in charge of branding, you're going to run into problems.
+So, I think, Aristo and Euclid are what we started with and those were roughly analogous.
 Then we added Plato, which is an imperfect name, but still roughly in the mythological world.
 And then Semantic Scholar really is a play off of Google Scholar.

 So, the mission of the Allen Institute for AI is, quote: "Our mission is to contribute to humanity through high-impact AI research and engineering."
 Talk to me about the "contribute to humanity" part of that.
 What do you envision?
 What do you hope comes of all of this?

 Sure.
 So, I think that when we started, we realized that so often AI is either vilified—particularly in Hollywood films, but also by folks like Stephen Hawking and Elon Musk—and we wanted to emphasize AI for the common good, AI for humanity, where we saw some real benefits to it.